0xsequence/signals-implicit-mode/README.md

 ## Deploy Contracts

 > [!NOTE]
-> This will deploy the `ImplicitRegistry`.
-Deployments use ERC-2470 for counter factual deployments and will deploy to `0x85625a67eec5b18Fb0Bbcd0DA41c813882A183B1`.
+> This will deploy the `ImplicitProjectRegistry`.
+Deployments use ERC-2470 for counter factual deployments and will deploy to `0x18e351c182462168BA271aAeff55715CeccD0B65`.

 > [!TIP]
-> The `ImplicitRegistry` is ownerless and so you are free to use an implementation and claim any `projectId`.
+> The `ImplicitProjectRegistry` is ownerless and so you are free to use an implementation and claim any `projectId`.
 You do not need to deploy your own instance.

 Copy the `env.sample` file to `.env` and set the environment variables.